 Animal Experiments at the RUG

-The RUG employs two designated veterinarians who can advise researchers on the best design of animal research and who supervise the correct treatment of the animals.
+Furthermore, the RUG employs a laboratory animal science specialist, who can advise researchers about the optimal framework for research involving animals, and who supervises the treatment of the animals.